 - Recycling facilities can recover 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium for every one million cell phones (PDF)(4pp, 324K, About PDF).

 Does EPA post the data for each participant in the SMM Electronics Challenge?
 What information does EPA publicly post?

 EPA does not post individual participant’s baseline data or annual data on the EPA website.
 EPA will post aggregate data from all SMM Electronics Challenge participants on its website.
-However, EPA does require participants to publicly post almost all baseline and annual data elements (with the exception of the names of certified recyclers used, which may be kept private) on their respective websites.
-EPA may choose to link to Challenge participants’ websites, particularly for awards and recognition.
+However, participants commit to publicly post most baseline and annual data elements on their respective websites.

-EPA is always open to additional original equipment manufacturers (OEMs), brand owners and electronics retailers joining the Challenge.
+EPA welcomes additional original equipment manufacturers (OEMs), brand owners and electronics retailers joining the Challenge.
+In 2018, three new members joined the Challenge: HP, TCL North America, and Sprint.
 We applaud the efforts by our current participants and look forward to continuing to work with them.
-If other OEMs, brand owners and retailers are interested in joining the Challenge, they should contact Janice Johnson (firstname.lastname@example.org, 703-308-7280).
+If other OEMs, brand owners and retailers are interested in joining the Challenge, they should contact Janice Johnson (email@example.com, 703-308-7280).